SciRooPlot/SciRooPlot/README.md

 After adding all plots to the manager you can dump the plot definitions to an external config file (that can in principle also be modified by hand outside of the program) via DumpPlots().
 These plot definitions you can again read into the manager via LoadPlots().
-Alternatively you can also load and generate only specific plots defined in the config file via ExtractPlotsFromFile() By default plots are created as pdf in your output folder, but you can also choose "bitmap" for pngs "macro" to create root macros or "interactive" if you only want to look at the plot and not create a file.
+Alternatively you can also load and generate only specific plots defined in the config file via ExtractPlotsFromFile() By default plots are created as pdf in your output folder, but you can also choose png or macro to create root macros or "interactive" if you only want to look at the plot and not create a file.
 Using the keyword "file" it is also possible to write the plots to a root file.

 The framework still contains some unfinished pragmatic implementations that are currently beeing generalized.